Xtra-Computing/thundergbm/docs/how-to.md

 The remaining part is the same as classification and regression.
 Please refer to [Parameters](parameters.md) for more information about setting the parameters.

-## How to build the Python wheel file
+## How to build the Python wheel file for Linux
 You have to ensure the repository is identical to the latest one.
 * Clone ThunderGBM repository
 ```bash